How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Put yourself in your audience’s shoes.
 What do they experience day to day?
 Short stories from your customer avatar do well for this.

 Not everyone knows they have a problem.
 Most marketers skip this group of people and go immediately to solution-seekers.
-This is fine for early on when you want to get a target ROAS at low ad spend, but you need people who are not yet at stage two (considering solutions) if you want to scale.
+This is fine at the start when you want to get profit early on with small ad spend, but you need people who are not yet at stage two (considering solutions) if you want to scale.

 So describe the core problem.
 Bonus points if you can identify your customer avatar within the first line.
 Paint a picture of the problem: “Are you struggling…”, “New parents are loving…”, “University students have found that…”, “Is XYZ driving you mad?”